malikyousef/MicroBiomeGSM/README.md

 MicroBiomeNET tool is a Knime workflow.
 In order to run the workflow, you need to download Knime and install it in your local machine.
 This is the link for downloading Knime: https://www.knime.com/downloads<br>
 For more information about the Knime platform you might visit https://www.knime.com/software-overview <br>
-See this [page](pages/SettingsKnime.md) for information about setting Knime.